Now I Do Web Stuff!

 I've read Rolling Stone's, and ESPN's "best ever" lists and I wanted to respond right back at them.
-With a few clicks and drags a visitor can easily chime-in on all sorts of subjects and share a photo of their list via social media with the html2canvas library I made use of.
+With a few clicks and drags a visitor can easily chime-in on all sorts of subjects and share a photo of their list via social media.

-It is great and easy to do new things as a web developer: people have written shared so many tools and walk-throughs on the web.
-I can get started working on something new after only hours of reading and experimenting.
+It is a fun challenge to keep doing new things as a web developer: people have written and shared so many tools and walk-throughs on the web.
+I can get started working on something new and usable after only a few hours of reading and experimenting.

 I give credit to a number of web-tutorials that took me through many new concepts step by step.
 I name two on the landing page.
-I had fun.
-It took a while.
-I learned a lot.
 Hopefully the game will make you smile!
 Beware of the corny sound effects.

 Before attending DevBootcamp I explored the PHP based Drupal CMS.
 IdolOrder.com is a fan opinion site for The Voice and American Idol.
 It currently has over a thousand data-filled pages.